mvolkmann/blog/src/swift/swift-lang.md

 Swift provides the `Date` and `Calendar` structs for operating on dates.

+To represent a date that is before all real dates, use `Date.distantPast`.

+To represent a date that is after all real dates, use `Date.distantFuture`.

 The `formatted` method can return part of a `Date` as a `String`.
 For example: